org-tekeli-borisp/ansible-funtoo/README.md

 - to have a local mirror of [official Funtoo Linux code repos](https://code.funtoo.org/)

 # Requirements
 - Ansible available on your controller host.
-Ensure that you have `ansible` installed, rather than `ansible-core`.
+Ensure that you have `app-admin/ansible` and `app-admin/ansible-core` installed.
 - a target host running Funtoo Linux
 - ssh access on the target host from your controller host as root
 - personal application token for github.com